LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D1-PerformanceTesting.md

 You can do both load testing and stress testing using automated tools that simulate multiple users.

-### Measuring Performance Under Load

-JMeter is a popular free, open source, tool for load testing web sites.
-You can use it to simulate any number of simultaneous visitors to your site and you can write (or record) a test script of actions that those simulated visitors will take on the site.
-These actions can include registering, logging in, making posts, etc.

-Two of the primary metrics reported by JMeter are:

-- **Latency**: The time elapsed from when the HTTP request was sent and when an initial response was received.
-This is comparable to *First Contentful Paint*.
-- **Sample Time**: The time that the server took to fully serve the request (response + latency).
-This is comparable to *Time to Interactive*.

-### How to Use JMeter

-Follow the instructions in the tutorial by Anicas (2014) in the references below

 ## Improving Site Performance